 Founded in 1668, Merck is the world's oldest operating pharmaceutical and chemical company, headquartered in Darmstadt, Germany.
 They are leaders in the innovation and production of top quality high-tech products in each of their operating sectors: healthcare, life sciences and performance materials.
-They make a meaningful contribution to human development and better health outcomes globally by helping treat multiple sclerosis sufferers in the north and combat schistosomiasis in the south (290 million infections worldwide, 200,000 deaths a year, mostly children in Africa).
-The founding family still own a 70% of the business and the KGaA structure (family members are personally liable partners) ensures stable stewardship, a long term focus and shareholder alignment.
+They make a meaningful contribution to human development and better health outcomes globally by helping treat multiple sclerosis sufferers in the north and combat schistosomiasis in the south (290 million infections worldwide, 200,000 deaths a year, mostly children in Africa)2.
+The founding family still own around 70% of the business and the KGaA structure (family members are personally liable partners) ensures stable stewardship, a long term focus and shareholder alignment.

-Worldwide Leaders Sustainability Launched December 2013\\\
+Worldwide Leaders Sustainability Launched December 2013

-Global FUM AUD 891 million
+Global FUM AUD 937 million

 In October 2016 the Worldwide Leaders strategy was transitioned to the Sustainable Funds Group.
 The Worldwide Leaders strategy allows us to invest in global companies which generally have a stock market value of at least USD 3 billion.
 The strategy can invest in both developed and emerging market countries.
-Consideration is given to companies that are positioned to benefit from, and contribute to, the sustainable development of the countries in which they operate.
+Consideration is given to companies that are positioned to benefit from and contribute to sustainable development.

-Examples of long-term investments we have made as part of the strategy include: ANSYS (United States) and Beiersdorf (Germany).
+Examples of long-term investments we have made as part of the strategy include: ANSYS (United States) and Coloplast (Denmark).
+Further holdings for the strategy can be found on our interactive map.

 ANSYS is a strong franchise with a large customer base spanning diverse industries, and a track record of conservative and responsible stewardship.
-ANSYS software enables researchers and engineers to stimulate and predict how new product designs will perform and behave in real world environments.
+ANSYS software enables researchers and engineers to simulate and predict how new product designs will perform and behave in real world environments.
 By facilitating a shift from hardware to software-based design, innovation and testing, the company is helping improve efficiency, reduce innovation costs and time, and improve safety and reliability.
 It is contributing to the move towards a circular economy by enabling product developers to optimise product design and performance, gain the maximum value from materials and resources, and minimise wastage.